FitzwilliamMuseum/egyptiancoffins/_nespawershefyt/construction.md

   -
     image: face.jpg
     caption: Detail of Nespawershefyt's face depicted on the inner coffin lid -
+    image: Nesp_outer_baseboards.jpg
+    caption: The edges of the mirror-image base boards of the outer coffin box are marked in blue on this photograph.
+  -
+    image: Nesp_mb_construction.jpg
+    caption: Marked up image of Nespawershefyt's mummy board showing its construction -
     image: warped.jpg
     caption: Single CT image (transverse) through the inner coffin box